fflewddur/tivolibre/README.md

 TivoLibre is based on TivoDecode 0.4.4.

+# Downloading
+The latest release can always be found at https://github.com/fflewddur/tivolibre/releases.

 # Command Line Usage
 You can use TivoLibre as a stand-alone command-line app.
 By default, it will read from standard input and write to standard output.
 You can specify input and output files with the -i and -o command-line parameters, respectively.
 You must specify the media access key (MAK) for decoding the provided input file with the -m parameter.
 For example: